 There are other Ted Hood designed Bristol 45.5 aft cockpit’s out there, but EGRET is truly a distinguished ,thoughtfully designed, and very special semi-custom version of this classic, traditional cruising yacht.
 This boat has been continually maintained and upgraded to keep her in the best condition possible.
 EGRET has been professionally maintained by New England’s premier boat yards (Hinckley, Concordia, Dodson) and at the Brewer Oxford Boat Yard in Oxford, Maryland.

 EGRET was “gently cruised” by her first owner in southern New England until 2010 and subsequently extensively cruised between the southeast coast of Newfoundland and the southern Bahamas.
-She has proven to be not only a commodious boat while living aboard and relaxing or entertaining at anchor, but an extremely comfortable offshore passage-making vessel.
+She has proven to be not only a commodious boat for entertaining at anchor, but an extremely comfortable offshore passage-making vessel.
 Navigation, watch-keeping, and sail-handling in heavy weather can all be easily accomplished without leaving the protection of the dodger.

 Please review the details described in the full specifications of this listing, but know that EGRET represents a level of quality and classic design that is difficult to find, is well found, and offers the opportunity for extended cruising to unlimited destinations.

 Please contact me at 443-994-8093 or firstname.lastname@example.org for more information or to schedule a showing of this yacht.